 Spinal injuries are usually classified into two main categories:

-• Incomplete Injury is when the person can still relay some messages but in a limited capacity.
+- Incomplete Injury is when the person can still relay some messages in a limited capacity.

-Survivors of SCI from sports-related injuries also start suffering for other medical complications such as chronic pain or bowel and bladder dysfunction with increased susceptibility to severe brain fog & having heart or respiratory problems.
-The success of any cellular treatment depends entirely on how well our doctors can manage the systematic failures and chronic conditions through targeted regeneration therapy.
+Survivors of SCI from sports-related injuries also start suffering from other medical complications, such as chronic pain or bowel and bladder dysfunction with increased susceptibility to severe brain fog & having heart or respiratory problems.
+The success of any cellular treatment depends entirely on how well our doctors can manage systematic failures and chronic conditions through targeted regeneration therapy.

 Using Stem Cell Therapy for Injured Spinal Cord

-Cell-based treatments take a more proactive approach and look to boost the humans’ natural repair cycle by stimulating/enhancing the repair of damaged cells and tissue.
-Repairing injured spinal cord & bamboo spine requires going beyond any traditional techniques to help you regain some/all of the lost functions.
-Clinical trials have shown that cell turnover and death is very normal and occurs naturally when the body’s cells are injured or aged.
+Cell-based treatments take a more proactive approach and boost humans’ natural repair cycle by stimulating/enhancing damaged cells and tissue repair.
+Repairing injured spinal cord & bamboo spine requires going beyond traditional techniques to help you regain some/all of the lost functions.
+Clinical trials have shown that cell turnover and death are expected and occur naturally when the body’s cells are injured or aged.
 These dead cells are usually surrounded by healthy and damaged cells.
-Our treatment protocol for Sciatica and spinal stenosis helps boost the healing of these dead or injured cells through targeted cytokine therapy that makes uses nerve growth factors and paracrine signaling to trick the body into restarting the healing process.
+Our treatment protocol for Sciatica and spinal stenosis helps boost the healing of these dead or injured cells through targeted cytokine therapy that uses nerve growth factors and paracrine signaling to trick the body into restarting the healing process.

 Repairing (SCI) Spinal Cord Injury Damage

-The Regen center has a unique combination protocol for the treatment of neurological & spinal cord injuries using a multi-step approach.
+The Regen Center offers a unique combination protocol for the treatment of neurological & spinal cord injuries using a targeted multi-step approach.
 Once our medical team has reviewed the patient current medical condition and determined the appropriate course of action, a detailed plan will be provided.
-If the patient does not have the quality or quantity of enhanced mesenchymal stem cells needed, cord tissue-derived MSC+ cells will be needed.
-These cells can be stored using our cryopreservation facility for over 20 years if needed.
+If the patient does not have the quality or quantity of enhanced mesenchymal stem cells, cord tissue-derived UC-MSC+ cells will be needed.
+These cells can be stored using our cryopreservation facility for over 20 years if required.

-For severe cases with extensive nerve cell atrophy treatments will require expanded MSC+ mesenchymal stem cells and nerve cell growth factors get injected near the damaged spinal areas via a CT-guided intra-spinal machine.
-The MSC+ protocol for spinal cord injuries is unique as it is the only treatment in the world that offers supplemental injections with nerve cell-specific growth factors to enhance recovery further using lumbar punctures, Intrathecal injections or IV drip injections depending on the severity of the patients’ injuries or if paralyzed.
+Please note that not all patients are suitable candidates for treating spinal cord injuries with stem cells.
+Patients with complete spinal cord transection, severe nerve damage, advanced paralysis, movement disorders, or other major health complications might not be good candidates for treatment.Treatments for severe cases with extensive nerve cell atrophy require expanded UC-MSC+ mesenchymal stem cells and nerve cell growth factors injected near the damaged spinal areas via a CT-guided intra-spinal machine.
+The UC-MSC+ protocol for spinal cord injuries is unique as it is the only treatment in the world that offers supplemental injections with nerve cell-specific growth factors to enhance recovery further using IV drip injections, lumbar punctures, Intrathecal injections, fluoroscopy guided (in a hospital setting only) depending on the severity of the patient’s injuries or if the patient is paralyzed.

-Enhanced MSC+ stem cell injections are the platinum standard in modern regenerative medicine especially when dealing with transection of the spinal cord.
-The precision of cellular guidance allows our team to aim directly adjacent areas of lesions or injury.
-MSC+ enhanced spinal treatment does not require dangerous open spine surgeries.
-MSC+ stem cell injections and neural progenitor cells infusions also help patients avoid the risks and pain of additional surgeries associated with traditional treatments for injured spinal cord.[1]
+Enhanced UC-MSC+ stem cell injections are the platinum standard in modern regenerative medicine, especially when treating spinal cord transection.
+The precision of cellular guidance allows our team to aim directly at adjacent areas of lesions or Injury.
+UC-MSC+ enhanced spinal treatment does not require dangerous open spine surgeries.
+UC-MSC+ stem cell injections and neural progenitor cell infusions also help patients avoid the risks and pain of additional surgeries associated with traditional treatments for the injured spinal cord.[1]

 The Regeneration Center Difference

-The objectives of our spinal injury treatment center is to help repair damage in a natural and safe manner.
-Our treatments take place on the cellular level and only affect the areas near to the point of impact.
-Positive results can be pretty dramatic if the injury is less than 2 years ago.
-For those with older injuries, traumatic brain injuries, severely degenerative spinal discs, osteonecrosis, peripheral neuropathy or spinal muscular atrophy the chances of full recovery become significantly more difficult with passing time.
+Our spinal injury treatment center aims to help repair damage naturally and safely.
+Our treatment protocols are designed to bypass the blood-brain barrier and take place on the cellular level to affect the areas near the point of impact positively.
+Positive results can be dramatic if the Injury is less than two years old.
+For those with older injuries, traumatic brain injuries, severely degenerative spinal discs, osteonecrosis, peripheral neuropathy, or spinal muscular atrophy, the chances of full recovery become significantly more complicated over time.

 Treatment Objective and Expected Outcomes